 ‘His humour is a squeeze of lemon juice in a paper cut you didn’t know you had- he’s not mean but my god his euphemisms, puns, jokes and harsh realties are so nail bitingly close to the bone it makes you want to be vegan.
-Joe is a one-man band, and where there is a fine line between inspiration and obsession, Joe strides over it, sits on top of it and plays with it like a cat does a mouse.
-He can capture the sights that wander by us daily, unnoticed and forgotten, from seaside Britain in the 70s to “U OK HUN??” millennials of the now, his work is frighteningly of the now with scratchy echo’s of the past too.’ – Harriet Verney, Love Magazine
+Joe is a one-man band and where there is a fine line between inspiration and obsession and Joe and his work strides over it, sits on top of it and plays with it like a cat does a mouse.
+He can capture the sights that wonder by us daily unnoticed and forgotten, from seaside Britain in the 70’s to “U OK HUN??” millennials of the now, his work is frighteningly of the now with scratchy echo’s of the past too.’ – Harriet Verney, Love Magazine

 For sale enquiries and further information please visit: